Yaya Diallo: Biography

 _"Yaya Diallo Performed at the Student Center as a Part of Celebrating Diversity"; Kentucky Kernel, University of Kentucky, Lexington.
 February 27, 1992.

 _"Yaya Diallo Tells African Stories at Yukon Storytelling Festival 1994," June 29, 1994, The Yukon News. p.
 19.

 _"Champ meeting, Former Heavyweight Champion Muhammad Ali Greeted Drummer Yaya Diallo at Dunbar Community Center in Lexington, KY."
 February 1995.
 The Courier Journal.

 _One Thunder.
 Yaya Diallo and 80 drummers from all over the world.
 World Trade Organization at Singapore.
 December 13, 1996. pp. 1 and 12.
 Program: Television Corporation of Singapore.

 _Drumming: Dancing is the Other Healing Art.
 In Yaya Diallo's Tradition, music is a remedy for psychological and physical problems.
 From page B1 Citilighte Thursday January 30, 1997, Ottawa.
 Canada.

 _Troubadours Teach Culture.
-Black HIstory month starts with music.
+Black History month starts with music.
 African Troubadours at the Canadian Museum of Civilization.
 The concert features Hassan Hakmoun, James Makubuya, Adam Rudolph, Vieux Diop.
 Another one of the key elements of the group is Mali's Yaya Diallo, who was in town yesterday to conduct workshops at a couple of schools before the big show.
 The Ottawa Sun, Vol. 9, No. 61.
 Ottawa Friday.
 January 31, 1997.
 By Ric Overall.
 Canada.

 _African Dancing and Drumming.
 When Yaya Diallo plays, the entire body hears.
 Rowe Camp and Conference Center, Rowe Mass.
 No 12-14, 1999.

-_"African Drumer Brings Music to Students."
+_"African Drummer Brings Music to Students."
 Yaya Diallo works with Boyd County Middle School students.
 He will be at school for several days as artist in residence.
 The Daily Independent, Ashland, KY.
 January 23, 2002. pp. 1 and 12, by Beth Goins.